 Are you wondering what the future of ecommerce looks like?
 Do you want to look into what trends will shape the success of your online store?
 Here are the top 10 ecommerce trends for 2021 that you need to look out for.

 1. Online Sales Growth is Unstoppable

 Ecommerce sales have been growing constantly and for good reason.
 Online shopping is one of the most popular online activities.
-The sales are projected to increase from 1.3 trillion in 2014 to 4.5 trillion in 2021 (Statista, 2019).
-That’s a massive figure.
-It would mean a threefold growth over a 7-year span.
+Global ecommerce sales are projected to increase 26.7 percent year-over-year to $4.891 trillion in 2021 (eMarketer, 2021).

 3. Mobile Shopping is Growing

 The growth of mobile commerce has been particularly noteworthy.
 In 2020, total sales made via mobile devices came in at $2.66 trillion.
 This figure is expected to grow 18.8 percent to $3.16 trillion this year before further rising to $3.79 trillion in 2022 (Payvision, 2020).

 These figures can’t be ignored.
 Improving the ecommerce experience for mobile customers can be a huge opportunity for businesses to tap into.

 Ecommerce growth has been driven in part by the increase in usage of mobile devices.
 That’s because consumers aren’t just checking out online, they’re also using their mobile devices to browse or research before making their mind up about their purchase.